Jr. Pac-Man

 Jr. Pac-Man is an arcade video game developed by General Computer Corporation and released by Bally Midway in 1983.
 It has the same gameplay as prior entries in the Pac-Man series, but the maze scrolls horizontally and has no escape tunnels.
-The bonus item that moves around the maze changes dots into a form that slows Jr. Pac-Man further as they are being eaten.
+Unlike previous Pac-Man games, the bonus item moves around the maze.
+It changes dots into a form that slows Jr. Pac-Man as they are being eaten and can also destroy power pellets.